-Squarespace’s personal plan (currently 12 USD per month when paying for 12 months) may be suitable for simple websites with one or two editors.
+Squarespace’s personal plan (currently 16 USD/month when paying for 12 months) may be suitable for simple websites with one or two editors.
 If you want extra features such as Mailchimp integration, or have several editors, you can choose the business plan (23 USD/month if you pay annually).
 You can always upgrade if needed.
 If you are a student, apply for a subsidised student account, which gives you 50% off your first year.

 The combo plan (currently 8.50 USD per month) is probably sufficient for most groups.
 You can get 50% off premium plans if you're a student.

 Webflow also has a visual editor, so you can edit the website without knowing any coding.
 You can either build your website from scratch using a standard Webflow template or by modifying this fully customisable EA group template, which CEA’s Groups team can send you once you’ve created a Webflow account.
 Webflow is more flexible than Squarespace but is harder to use.
 We recommend only using Webflow if you think Squarespace or Wix won’t suit your purpose, and if you're a bit familiar with HTML and CSS.

 Choose Webflow’s basic account (currently 14 USD per month when paying for 12 months), or a CMS account if you expect to host a blog (23 USD per month if you pay annually).
 If you are a student, you can apply for a free annual CMS site plan on Webflow.
 (It will likely be free for the whole duration you are a student.)

 2. Build your website!

 Have a look at other group websites for inspiration.
 You can find websites from other groups on the EA Forum Community page.